-Sr. No. Stakeholde Group Whether identifie as Vulnerable & Marginalised Group (Yes/No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/Half yearly/ Quarterly / others) Purpose and scope of engagement including key topics and concerns raised during such engagement 1 Employees No Direct & other communication mechanisms Daily The Company follows an open-door policy 2 Shareholder / Investors No Email, SMS, newspaper advertisement, notice board, website, Annual General Frequent and need based To stay abreast of developments in the Company

-Meetings, intimation to stock exchanges, annual/ quarterly financials, and investor meetings/ conferences 3 Customers Yes Multiple channels - physical and digital Frequent and need based Separate investor grievance mechanism is in place for addressing any concerns/issues 4 Channel Partners and Key partners No Multiple channels - physical and digital Frequent and need based Helps to increase reach and enhance business 5 Regulators No Email, one-on-one meetings, conference calls, video-conference calls.
-Need based Discussions with regard to various regulations and amendments, inspections, approvals 6 Communities and NGOs Yes Directly/indirectly Frequent and need based Support socially high impact projects
+Sr. No. Stakeholder Group Whether identified as Vulnerable & Marginalised Group (Yes/No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/ Half yearly/ Quarterly / others) Purpose and scope of engagement including key topics and concerns raised during such engagement 1 Employees No Direct & other communication mechanisms Ongoing The Company follows an open-door policy 2 Shareholders/ Investors No Email, SMS, newspaper advertisement, notice board, website, Annual General Meetings, intimation to stock exchanges, annual/ quarterly financials, and investor meetings/ conferences Ongoing To stay abreast of developments in the Company 3 Customers Yes Multiple channels - physical and digital Ongoing Separate investor grievance mechanism is in place for addressing any concerns/ issues 4 Channel Partners and Key partners No Multiple channels - physical and digital Ongoing Helps to increase reach and enhance business 5 Regulators No Email, one-on-one meetings, conference calls, video-conference calls.
+Ongoing Discussions with regard to various regulations and amendments, inspections, approvals 6 Communities and NGOs Yes Directly/indirectly Ongoing Support socially high impact projects

-1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board.
+Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board.